 The first slide of my presentation

-If we scroll to the next slide with the right arrow key, we’ll see content that looks familiar.
-Figure 8-3 shows this slide, which has the same text and a cut-off version of the histogram we made in Chapter 6.
+If you scroll to the next slide with the right arrow key, you should see familiar content.
+Figure 8-3 shows this slide, which has the same text as the report from Chapter 6 and a cut-off version of its histogram.

 [F08003.png]